coconutpalm/boot-server/README.md

 * Update the project version number in:
   * build.boot
   * The project documentation: README.md and/or the web site markdown.
+* If a change is a breaking change, update the minor version number; else update the patchlevel version number.
 * Update project documentation with any new instructions required to use your new feature.

 ### Desired PRs